A Theory of Hypoellipticity and Unique Ergodicity for Semilinear Stochastic PDEs: Introduction

 On one hand, our concentration on a finite number of driving Wiener processes avoids technical difficulties generated by spatially rough solutions since $W(x,t)= \sum g_k(x) W_k(t)$ has the same regularity in $x$ as the $g_k$ which we take to be relatively smooth.
 On the other hand, the fact that $W$ contains only a finite number of Wiener processes means that our dynamic is very far from being uniformly elliptic in any sense since for fixed $t$, $u(\ccdot,t)$ is an infinite-dimensional random variable and the noise acts only onto a finite number of degrees of freedom.
 To prove an ergodic theorem, we must understand how the randomness injected by $W$ in the directions $\{g_k : k=1,\ldots,d\}$ spreads through the infinite dimensional phase space.
 To do this, we prove the non-degeneracy of the Malliavin covariance matrix under an assumption that the linear span of the successive Lie brackets\footnote{Recall that, when it is defined, the Lie bracket $[G,H](u)=(\DF H)(u)G(u) -(\DF G)(u)H(u)$ for two functions $G,H$ from the ambient Hilbert space $\CH$ to itself.
 Here $\DF$ is the Fr\'echet derivative.} of vector fields associated to $N$ and the $g_k$ is dense in the ambient (Hilbert) space at each point.
 This is very reminiscent of the condition in the ``weak'' version of H\"ormander's ``sum of squares'' theorem.
 It ensures that the randomness spreads to a dense set of direction despite being injected in only a finite number of directions.
 This is possible since although the randomness is injected in a finite number of directions it is injected over the entire interval of time from zero to the current time.
+The conditions which ensure the spread of randomness is closely related to Chow's theorem and controllability, open or solid.
+As such Section~\ref{sec:mallSpec} is related to recent work on controllability of projections of PDEs studied in \cite{AgrachevSarychev05,agrachev_sarychev_2007} and results proving the existence of densities for projections in \cite{AKSS07} which build on these ideas.
+However, these results do not seem to be sufficient to prove an ergodic result which is the principal aim of this work.
+One seems to need quantitative control of the spectrum of the Malliavin matrix (or the Gramian matrix in control theory terms).